Erna Solberg: International engagements

 As Prime Minister, and former Chair of the Norwegian delegation to the NATO Parliamentary Assembly, she has championed transatlantic values and security.

 In 2018 she assembled a global High Level Panel on sustainable ocean economy and introduced the topic at the G7 Summit.
-Her Government supports the World Bank's PROBLUE initiative to prevent marine damage.
+Her government supports the World Bank's PROBLUE initiative to prevent marine damage.

 From 2016 the Prime Minister has co-chaired the UN Secretary General's Advocacy group for the Sustainable Development Goals.
 Among the goals, she takes a particular interest in access to quality education for all, in particular girls and children in conflict areas.
 This was also central in her work as MDG Advocate from 2014 to 2016.

 In one her many keynote speeches she stated that there is still a need for traditional aid and humanitarian assistance in marginalised and conflict-ridden areas of the world.
 The SDGs, however, take a holistic view of global development, and integrate economic, social and environmental factors.

 Solberg has shown particular interest in gender issues, such as girl's rights and education.
-Together with Graça Machel she has expressed the hope that in 2030 no factors such as poverty, gender and cultural beliefs will prevent any of today's ambitious young girls from standing confidently on the world stage.
+Together with Graça Machel she has expressed the hope that by 2030 no factors such as poverty, gender and cultural beliefs will prevent any of today's ambitious young girls from standing confidently on the world stage.

-In 2016, she held a lecture at the International Institute for Strategic Studies The Global Goals in Singapore, addressing a road map to a Sustainable, Fair and More Peaceful Futurethe International Institute for Strategic Studies.
+In 2016, she delivered the Fullerton lecture in Singapore, titled "The Global Goals - a road map to a Sustainable, Fair and More Peaceful Future".

 Solberg has secured significant financial support for the Global Partnership for Education and hosted the Global Finance Facility for women's and children's health pledging Conference in Oslo in November 2018.
 Her firm belief is that investment in education will accelerate progress on all other SDG goals.

 In April 2017, she held a speech on globalization and development at Peking University in Beijing.

 She was awarded the inaugural Global Citizen World Leader Award in 2018 for her international engagement.

 In October 2019, she criticized the unilateral Turkish invasion of the Kurdish areas in Syria, but dismissed calls for suspending Turkey from NATO.

 In Solberg's speech to the UN General Assembly in 2019 she advocated for Norway's candidacy for a non-permanent seat on the Security Council for 2021–2022.
 She upheld that UN needs to be strengthened and that the world needs strong multilateral cooperation and institutions to tackle global challenges such as climate change, cyber security and terrorism.

 In May 2021, it was reported that Danish Defence Intelligence Service collaborated with National Security Agency to wiretap on fellow EU members and leaders, leading to wide backlash among EU countries and demands for explanation from Danish and American governments.
 Solberg said that, "It's unacceptable if countries which have close allied co-operation feel the need to spy on one another."